A French-Italian Operator

 Binational management structures

-Gilles Rakoczy (ATMB) has held the position of Managing Director of the MBT-EEIG since september 2009.
-He is supported by directors Maurizio Cipollone (appointed by SITMB) and Jean-Luc Conchou (appointed by ATMB).
+Gilles Rakoczy (ATMB) has held the position of Director of the MBT-EEIG since september 2009 and has been direction of the Société de Gestion du Tunnel du Mont Blanc since January, 8th, 2014.
+He is supported by Maurizio Cipollone, the Italian director appointed by SITMB.
 The Managing Director is appointed alternately by each company, and remains in place for a 30-month period.

 The Supervisory Board is made up of 10 members (5 representatives from each operator) and oversees ATMB and SITMB’s joint monitoring and supervision work.
 The Chairman of the Supervisory Board is elected alternately by ATMB and SITMB.
 The position is currently held by Francesco Samperi, SITMB’s president.